Trial of John Brown: Speech to the court and sentence

 Brown arises from his cot, holds a table for support, and addresses the public.
 Standing is prosecutor Andrew Hunter.
 "John Brown's Trial at Charlestown, Va.", by David C. Lithgow, 1923.
 Essex County Courthouse, Elizabethtown, New York.

 Brown's sentencing took place on November 2, 1859.
 As Virginia court procedure required, Brown was first asked to stand and say if there was reason sentence should not be passed upon him.
 He arose – he could now stand unassisted – and made what his first biographer called "[his] last speech".
-In his speech, Brown said that his only goal was to free slaves, not start a revolt, that it was God's work, that if he had been helping the rich instead of the poor he would not be in court, and also that the entire criminal trial had been more fair than he expected.
+In his speech, Brown said that his only goal was to free slaves, not start a revolt, that it was God's work, that if he had been helping the rich instead of the poor he would not be in court, and also that, despite some circumstances, the entire criminal trial had been more fair than he expected.
 According to Ralph Waldo Emerson, this speech's only equal in American oratory is the Gettysburg Address.
 "His own speeches to the court have interested the nation in him," said Emerson.

 It was reproduced in full in at least 52 American newspapers, making the front page of the New York Times, the Richmond Dispatch, and several other papers.
 Wm.
 Lloyd Garrison printed it on a broadside and had it for sale in The Liberator's office (reproduced in Gallery, below).

 After Brown completed his speech and sat back down on his cot, the entire courtroom sat in silence.
 According to one journalist news source: "The only demonstration made was by the clapping of the hands [applauding] of one man in the crowd, who is not a resident of Jefferson County.
 This was promptly suppressed, and much regret is expressed by the citizens at its occurrence."
 The judge then sentenced Brown to death by hanging, to take place in one month, on December 2.
 Brown received his death sentence with composure.